 The scope of data warehousing is in any domain that has something to do with analytics and in the cloud domain these days.
 You can become a DW engineer or a consultant or even make your seamless way into big data technologies.
 You can also look forward to being a data scientist.
 The scope of data is endless so is the scope for data warehousing.

 We need a data warehouse because it makes no sense whatsoever to use multiple source systems and not be able to instantly fetch all the required information.
 Also, if not accessed, the historical data doesn’t give many advantages to the organization as a whole.
 Therefore, generating meaningful information set from the raw data can be done using analysis and querying tools, and therefore data warehousing comes into the picture.

 Who is the right audience for learning data warehousing techniques?

-Anybody with the right mindset, broad vision, is good at data crunching, has good querying skills, is interested in data related technologies, has good analytical skills is an ideal candidate to learn and start using data warehousing technologies.
+Anybody with the right mindset, broad vision, is good at data crunching, has good querying skills, is interested in data-related technologies, has good analytical skills is an ideal candidate to learn and start using data warehousing technologies.

-How this technology will help in career growth?
+How will this technology help in career growth?

 This technology does the most critical part of any organization: data crunching and the ability to generate insights by analysis.
 Therefore, generating meaningful information from raw data can be achieved by using this technology.
 You can also look for transforming your way into a big data ecosystem and later data science if you are familiar with the base of it.

 It has been the backbone of many organizations to date and will continue to be so.
 However, the domain and the definition are increasing with every passing day due to the emergence of so many new technologies and tools.
 Therefore, making your way into this space is one of the best decisions in analytics as this forms the base and helps you understand exactly how the data processing works and the background processes it is governed with.
 I hope you liked the article.
 Keep reading for more information.